teodutu/operating-systems/content/chapters/compute/lab/README.md

 As a consequence, multithreaded programs written in Python run **concurrently**, not in parallel.
 For this reason, you will see no speedup even when you run an embarrassingly parallel code in parallel.

+However, keep in mind that this drawback does not make threads useless in Python.
+They are still useful and widely used when a process needs to perform many IO-bound tasks (i.e.: tasks that involve many file reads / writes or network requests).
+Such tasks run many blocking syscalls that require the thread to switch from the RUNNING state to WAITING.
+Doing so voluntarily makes threads viable because they rarely run for their entire time slice and spend most of the time waiting for data.
+So it doesn't hurt them to run concurrently, instead of in parallel.

 #### Practice: Array Sum in Python

 Let's first probe this by implementing two parallel versions of the code in `support/sum-array/python/sum_array_sequential.py`.